 Lazy loading is a web design technique where certain objects on a page are not loaded when the page is first pulled up by the user.
 Instead, placeholders are used, and the objects are only loaded as they are needed when the user scrolls down the page.

-Lazy loading results in significantly faster load speeds, especially on mobile devices.
+The results are significantly faster load speeds, especially on mobile devices.
 Lazy loading is also sometimes known as lazy initialization because the programming defers the actual initialization of the object until the point that the object is needed.

 When done correctly, visitors to your site have no idea if you are using lazy loading or its opposite, eager loading.
 All the users notice is that the page is fast and that everything is ready when they need it.

 If lazy loading makes pages load faster, why doesn’t everyone use it?
 One reason is that many people mistakenly believe that lazy loading hurts SEO.